 COURSE DESCRIPTION

-This course is intended to expose graduate students to the broad field of wildlife and fisheries management with a focus on both the human dimensions and wild animal sciences components of the field.
-The course is intended as a gateway to deeper inquiry and to be formative for graduate student future course selection and research foci.
-Students will survey the foundations of wildlife and fisheries management, including theories and tenets in the areas of human dimensions of fisheries and wildlife; decision making and adaptive management for fish and wildlife populations; and some key theories and core, basic principles of population, evolutionary, and behavioral ecology of animals in the context of fisheries and wildlife management.
-A large emphasis will be placed on students learning to “curate” their growing professional knowledge, accessing, critically evaluating, and synthesizing primary literature and case studies as they form and defend their own developing understandings of the field.
-Students can expect to read primary literature regularly and develop, defend, and reflect upon their ideas in regular writing with frequent opportunity and encouragement for revision.
+This course is exposes graduate students to the broad field of fish and wildlife management with a focus on both the human dimensions and wild animal sciences components of the field.
+It serves as the anchor required course for students pursuing the Wildlife Science graduate area of emphasis within the Forestry and Natural Resources graduate majors (Ph.D., M.Sc., and MNR) at the University of Georgia.
+The course serves as a gateway to deeper inquiry and is intended to be formative for graduate student future course selection and research foci.
+As a student, you will survey the foundations of fish and wildlife management, including theories and tenets in the areas of human dimensions of fisheries and wildlife; decision making and adaptive management for fish and wildlife populations; and some key theories and core, basic principles of population, evolutionary, and behavioral ecology of animals in the context of fish and wildlife management.
+A large emphasis will be placed on students learning to “curate” your growing professional knowledge, accessing, critically evaluating, and synthesizing primary literature and case studies as you form and defend your own developing understandings of the field.
+You can expect to read primary literature regularly and develop, defend, and reflect upon your ideas in regular writing with frequent opportunity and encouragement for revision.

 COURSE OBJECTIVES AND EXPECTED LEARNING OUTCOMES

-Upon completion of this course, students will: • Access and curate primary literature and other materials as a basis for managing information in this course and throughout their professional career. • Develop, articulate, and defend in writing their own working knowledge and ideas related to topics in fisheries and wildlife management. • Understand and critically consider key perspectives on human dimensions of fisheries and wildlife management. • Understand and critically consider principles of decision making, adaptive management, and research design to reduce uncertainty. • Understand and critically consider core theories and principles in wildlife population, evolutionary, and behavioral ecology as it applies to research and management. • Understand and critically consider core and emerging issues in wildlife conservation and management including key and emerging approaches to wildlife science.
+As a student, upon completion of this course, you will: • Access and curate primary literature and other materials as a basis for managing information in this course and throughout your professional career. • Develop, articulate, and defend in writing their your working knowledge and ideas related to topics in fisheries and wildlife management. • Understand and critically consider key perspectives on human dimensions of fish and wildlife management. • Understand and critically consider principles of decision making, adaptive management, and research design to reduce uncertainty. • Understand and critically consider core theories and principles in wildlife population, evolutionary, and behavioral ecology as it applies to research and management. • Understand and critically consider core and emerging issues in wildlife conservation and management including key and emerging approaches to wildlife science.

 TOPICAL OUTLINE